Chia-Network/chia-docs/docs/getting-started/farming-guide.md

 <br />

 This screen shows your node's syncing status.
 In order to farm Chia, your node needs to be fully synced.
 You have two options to achieve this:
-1. Sync from genesis -- this image above shows this happening.
+1. Sync from genesis -- the above image shows this happening.
 Your node will connect with up to 80 peers and download information for each block.
 This is the most secure way to sync a node, and the only way to be sure that the information is accurate.
 However, it will take at least a few days, and possibly a week or more to sync from genesis, depending on your node's speed, your internet connection, and the quality of the peers to which you connect.
 2. Download a checkpoint database -- this option will allow you to sync much faster, but you have to trust that the information is accurate.
 For most users, this will be a worthwhile tradeoff.
     * Head to our official [checkpoint download page](https://www.chia.net/downloads/#database-checkpoint) and click the `Torrent` link for the mainnet Database.
-    * When your download has completed, use [BitTorrent](https://www.bittorrent.com/) to open it, and be sure to verify it with the checksum listed on the download page.
+    * When your download has completed, use [BitTorrent](https://www.bittorrent.com/) to open it; be sure to verify it with the checksum listed on the download page.
     * Move the database to the appropriate destination (see below).

 :::warning